esg4aspl/Incremental-Testing-in-SPLs/IncrementalTestingData_BankAccountSPL.md

 # Bank Account Product Line Experiments and Results
 The Bank Account Product Line has forty two(42) product configurations and ninty seven(97) one-increment i.e., one feature addition, testing scenarios in total.
-In our study, we select 30 of the testing scenarios randomly.
+In this study, we select 30 of the testing scenarios out of 97 scenarios randomly.
 In the selection process of the one increment scenarios, the following two rules are applied:
 1. The same scenario has not been selected more than once.
 2. The same PUC has not been selected more than twice.

+The product information can be found [on](https://github.com/esg4aspl/SPL-FESG-Examples/blob/master/BankAccount/Products.pdf).

 ## Testing Scenarios
 In this table, the selected testing scenarios are given with their Scenario IDs, Product Under Consideration(PUC) IDs, Existing Product IDs and Features and Increment.
 Existing Product refers to the product that we already have the model and the test sequences.
 In incremental test generation approach, the existing product's test sequences and increment's test sequences are composed so that the test sequences of the PUC is obtained without generating and composing all of its features from scratch.